-Highlighted below are some of the projects and programs we are currently working on.
-A full list of the items we are working on or have completed is on on our Progress Update page.
+Highlighted below are some of the projects and programs that we have recently worked on.
 You can receive updates about our current work by signing up for our quarterly Climate News emails.

 Highlighted Projects